The Lost World (TV series): Plot

-"At the dawn of the 20th century" a band of British adventurers, led by visionary scholar Professor George Challenger, embark on an expedition to prove the existence of an isolated lost world.
-The group, some mismatched enthusiasts with less than selfless reasons for making the journey, consists of Challenger, his academic rival Professor Arthur Summerlee, financier Marguerite Krux, famed big game hunter Major Lord John Richard Roxton, and journalist Edward T. Malone.
+"At the dawn of the 20th century" a band of British adventurers, led by visionary scholar Professor George Challenger, embarks on an expedition to prove the existence of an isolated lost world.
+The group, some mismatched enthusiasts with less than selfless reasons for making the journey, consists of Challenger, his academic rival Professor Arthur Summerlee, financier Marguerite Krux, famed big-game hunter Major Lord John Richard Roxton, and journalist Edward T. Malone.

-Their hot air balloon crashes in the Amazon rainforest on an uncharted plateau where prehistoric creatures including dinosaurs and pterosaurs survive.
+Their hot-air balloon crashes in the Amazon rainforest on an uncharted plateau where prehistoric creatures including dinosaurs and pterosaurs survive.
 The group is assisted by a virtuous jungle-savvy woman named Veronica Layton, whose parents disappeared eleven years before.
 Her family was part of a research group known to have vanished under mysterious circumstances.
-Together, the group fights to survive against carnivorous dinosaurs, sabre toothed cats, fierce ape-people, savage cannibals, mad barbarians, brutal lizard people, dark magicians, vicious poachers and other perils as they search for a way to escape.
+Together, the group fights to survive against carnivorous dinosaurs, sabre-toothed cats, fierce ape-people, savage cannibals, mad barbarians, brutal lizard people, dark magicians, vicious poachers and other perils as they search for a way to escape.
 Each episode detailed two separate, simultaneous adventures.

 The later series established that the party became stranded in 1919.